BalaTamilzan/yv-url-Upload/README.md

 @yv_bots

-Credits, and Thanks to
+#Credits, and Thanks to

 @yvadmin , @newbalas for his AnyDLBot

-Dan Tès for his Pyrogram Library

-Yoily for his UploaditBot
+@balathalizan for his UploaditBot

-For FeedBack and Suggestions, please feel free to say in @yv_botlistGroup
+For FeedBack and Suggestions, please feel free to say in https://t.me/yv_botlist

 LICENSE